ochorocho/tdk/README.md

 Ease the TYPO3 Composer based Contribution Setup.
 Run `composer create-project ochorocho/tdk <target-folder-name>` and answer the command prompts as needed.
+If you want the current dev version add `--stability=dev` to the command.

 This command guides you through the process of setting up a composer based TYPO3 CoreDev environment.